Dutch agencies help migrants sleeping outside crowded camp

 The majority of people arriving in Ter Apel are Syrians fleeing their nation’s grinding civil war.

+“There’s about 60,000 Ukrainians in municipalities that are being housed there, and there you can see it was possible.
+But when it comes to non-Ukrainian refugees — people here are mostly from Syria, from Turkey, Afghanistan — municipalities still look the other way,” said Sander Schaap of refugee aid group VluchtelingenWerk.

-The situation in Dutch asylum-seeker centers has gotten so bad that the country’s largest refugee organization, VluchtelingenWerk, last week took the government and its asylum agency to court to produce change.
+The situation in Dutch asylum-seeker centers has gotten so bad that VluchtelingenWerk last week took the government and its asylum agency to court to produce change.
 Nobody from the agency was available for comment Thursday.

 Sargentini wants to see change even sooner, but is not optimistic.